FDR (Franklin Delano Roosevelt): 32nd Retrospective

 National Recovery Administration

 The National Recovery Administration (NRA), created by a separate executive order, was put into operation soon after the final approval of the act.
-President Roosevelt appointed Hugh S. Johnson as administrator for industrial recovery.
+FDR appointed Hugh S. Johnson as administrator for industrial recovery.
 The administration was empowered to make voluntary agreements dealing with hours of work, rates of pay, and the fixing of prices.
 Until March 1934, the NRA was engaged chiefly in drawing up these industrial codes for all industries to adopt.
 More than 500 codes of fair practice were adopted for the various industries.
 Patriotic appeals were made to the public, and firms were asked to display the Blue Eagle, an emblem signifying NRA participation.